Hi, I am Jammie Elkins.

 I believe in balance in all things.
 It's nice that I get to set my own schedule.
 I also have the most loving husband who is often home while I'm at sessions.
 My editing time is typically scheduled during the time my kids are at school and my husbands at work.
 There are times during my busiest season that I have to edit in the evening hours as well.
 We typically make a huge batch of popcorn, and watch a movie while I edit away.
 I am lucky to have such a supportive husband.
 If I need to edit in the evenings he is more than willing/ capable in the kitchen to provide our family with dinner.
 I really am the luckiest!
 It's about team work.

-How did you practice and improve your skills as a photographer?
+How did you practice and improve your skills as a photographer and cinematography?

 I am very self motivated and I'm always learning and practicing new techniques.
-It is always helpful to be in different photography groups to bounce ideas off of other photographers and to receive feedback.
+I am also enrolled in a cinematography college course.
+It is also always helpful to be in different photography groups to bounce ideas off of other photographers and to receive feedback.
 In this industry the only way to succeed is to be self motivated in your learning and advancing your skills.
 Other can't do it for you.
 One things I've always enjoyed is composite, head swaps, replacement backdrops etc...

-How do you gain creative self-confidence and stop questioning your abilities as a photographer?
+How do you gain creative self-confidence and stop questioning your abilities as a photographer/ cinematographer?
 Have you ever doubted yourself and how did you get over that self-doubt?

 HaHa.
 I'm not sure any of us really master this area.
 It's very easy to compare yourself to others in this industry, as there's so much talent.
 For me it ebbs and flows.
 I always remind myself that not everyone will like my style and that's okay.
 I stay true to myself and strive to love others.
 For me it's not just about the pictures, it's also about the experience.
 If I walk away and recall much laughter amongst those I capture then I hold my head high knowing that I'm not just giving them images, I'm also giving them an experience that goes with those images.
 There's much joy in that.

-How did you know what kind of photography you wanted it get into, and how did you land yourself in such an exciting career?
+How did you know what kind of photography/ cinematography you wanted it get into, and how did you land yourself in such an exciting career?

 Many professional photographers will specialize in one area, such as newborns, families or weddings.
 I feel called to capture love, and as we all know there is love in so many areas of our lives.
 It also keeps things interesting for me.
 Again, I see my clients as family members and I love that they can come to me for all of their portrait needs.

-Who do you use to insure your images?
+Who do you use to insure your images/ films?

 I actually had to learn this the hard way.
 Many years back I only had one backup of all of my images and my hard drive crashed.
 It cost me a couple grand to get them all back from a specialized company.
 After that experience I drastically changed how I store and protect my images in 3 ways.
 (1) Google Drive (2) Online Gallery (3)External Hard Drive (I like Toshiba).
 I also encourage all of my clients to have at least two backups at all times.
 It always best to have one in your home, one online and one with a family member.
 Don't make the same mistake I made in the beginning.
 It was painful.
 Once I deliver images to my clients it becomes their responsibility to protect their images.
 I keep a copy but I don't guarantee after that point.